jvenkit1/hoard-allocator/README.md

 # hoard-allocator
-Study and implementation of the hoard allocator
+Study and implementation of the hoard allocator.

+Refer to the notes for deeper understanding.